smilies-polito/META2/README.md

     cd META2
     sh build_container.sh <PATH_TO_CONTAINER>
     ```
-    If <PATH_TO_CONTAINER> is not provided, by default the container is created in the parent directory of the repository and named "META2".
+    If <PATH_TO_CONTAINER> is not provided, by default the container is created in the parent directory of the repository and named "META2.sif".

 3) Open a shell inside the container:
     ```
     sh run_container.sh <PATH_TO_CONTAINER>
     ```
-    As in step 2, <PATH_TO_CONTAINER>, if not provided, defaults to "../META2".
+    As in step 2, <PATH_TO_CONTAINER>, if not provided, defaults to "../META2.sif".

-### Build the environment with a python virtual-env
+### Setup the environment with a python virtual-env
 In a Linux machine it is possible to set-up the environment manually.
-* Make sure Python3, Pip, python3-setuptools and the Make utility are installed.
+* Make sure Python3, Pip, python3-setuptools, R and the Make utility are installed.
 * Enter the repository directory: `cd META2`
 * (Optional) create a virtual environment: `python -m venv env`
 * (Optional) activate the virtual environment: `env/bin/activate`
 * Install requirements: `pip install -r requirements.txt`

-### Train META²
+## Train META²
 With a shell opened inside the Singularity container, or with the environment manually configured, it is possible to build new versions of the META² framework:

-#### Create version and configuration
+### Create version and configuration
 The first step is to create a _version_ of the model.
 A _version_ is defined by its own configuration and its path.
 The creation of versions is managed by the _makefile_ in the _src_ directory:
 ```
 cd src